mogray5/debmod/README.md

 Scripts domod.sh and dogame.sh show examples of calling debmod.

-A collection of SQL scripts also are included that demonstrate how mods and added to the database.
+A collection of SQL scripts also are included that demonstrate how mods are added to the database.